DhiegoFC/IoT_for_Embedded_Devices/lessons/week_09/sources/README.md

-# ESP32 with Embedded Sensors Connected to a Linux Virtual Machine Featuring Node-Red, InfluxDB and Grafana
+# ESP32 with Embedded Sensors Connected via WiFi AP embedded with a MQTT broker to a Linux Virtual Machine Featuring Node-Red, InfluxDB and Grafana

 * Assemble the sensors to the ESP32.
 You can read [this guidance](Esp32_NodeRed_Influxdb_Grafana/ReadMe.adoc) to assembly the beardboard.
 * Use the [provided ESP32 code](Esp32_NodeRed_Influxdb_Grafana/) to connect ESP32 to the provided Wi-Fi AP embedded with MQTT broker.
-Otherwise, you can change Esp32 code settings to connect ESP32 to your WiFi Acccess Point and to another MQTT Broker.
+Otherwise, you can change Esp32 code settings to connect it to your WiFi Acccess Point and to another MQTT Broker, as you wish.
 * Create a Linux Virtual Machine in VirtualBox.
 Configure one of its network interface as a bridge to receive an IP address from your PC's network.
 * Install Node-Red, InfluxDB and Grafana on your Linux VM.
 * Create the sensor_data database in InfluxDB.